damneet/STAT447-DAMNEET/analysis/LitReview.md

 - Source 1 also has controls for: college education and high school education.
 - Source 2 finds that there is also a negative relationship between veccination and unemployment rates, specifically using instrumental variable analysis to isolate the effects of vaccines by using pharamacy desnity as a proxy.
 - It is shown that a 5 percentage point increase in unemployment rate, a characteristic increase during a recessionary period, decreases the likelihood of a flu shot by 2.3 percentage points.
 (Source 4)
+- Source 5 finds employs a hierarchical model to build a model around unemplpyment rates.
+Their analysis shows that a time series model given in Remark 1 for an individual state cannot be fit, as there are too many parameters relative to the data.
+Thus it is crucial to combine both the cross-sectional and time series data to develop improved estimates of the state unemployment rates.

   ## Sources